 Frequently Asked Questions About the Assessment Centre

-When is the COVID-19 Assessment Centre open?
+When are the COVID-19 Assessment Centres and Testing Centres open?

 The East End COVID-19 Assessment Centre at 2757 King Street East is open Monday to Friday 4 to 8 pm and Saturday and Sunday 10 am to 4 pm.